About the Snow Monkey Park

-To check the timetable of the direct buses and the buses from Yudanaka Station, please click here.
 There are more buses running during winter, so keep that in mind and double check the buses before you leave.

 Nagano City itself is easy to reach via train or bus.
 Check out the bus timetable of your desired route below.

-・Narita Airport/Tokyo Disney Resort® – Nagano
+- Bus timetable from Narita Airport/Tokyo Disney Resort® to Nagano

 Once you’ve arrived at the bus stop near the Snow Monkey Park, it will take about 30-40 minutes on foot to reach the natural hot spring where the monkeys usually bathe.